 - Tell us the age group you envisage reading your story and let us know whether there are other children's books (or YA) already on the market for a similar audience.

 - Give us a brief pitch paragraph of the plot.

 - Let us know if you see your novel as a complete stand-alone story or if you intend it to be the first in a set sequence (e.g. trilogy) or ongoing series.

 - If you feel your book is particularly suited to either Joanna or Amber, please mention that - and why - in your covering email, otherwise we read and share all submissions with a view to each agent's tastes.

 - An email within a week to acknowledge receipt of your submission.

-- A response to let you know whether we are interested in taking things further.
+- A fuller response to say whether we are interested in taking things further.

-- We know that waiting for a response can be stressful so we will try to get back to you within a month.
+- We know that waiting for a reply can be stressful, so we try to get back to you with our fuller response within a month.

 Although we may do so in future, we are not accepting picture book submissions at this time.

 If you are interested in picture book advice, please do consider contacting the very wonderful Blue Elephant Storyshaping (www.blueelephantstoryshaping.com).
 Blue Elephant Storyshaping is an editing, coaching and mentoring service aimed at empowering picture book writers and illustrators to fine-tune their work pre-submission.